-Our new unique one-off expedition cruise for 2024 will venture to the former whaling grounds west and north of Scotland to help provide an answer to the question - do giants still roam in these seas?
+Our unique cetacean research expedition cruise ventures to the former whaling grounds west and north of Scotland to help provide an answer to the question - do giants still roam in these seas?

 One hundred years ago, an intensive commercial whaling industry was at its peak in the west and north of Scotland.
 The whaling industry drove many whale species close to extinction, but a dramatic decline in whale hunting has given hopes of recovery of species numbers.

-Our ocean-going vessel, Elizabeth G, is well suited to the challenges of a voyage to the Rockall Trough, and encounters with large whales such as fin and humpback whales and if we were very, very lucky, perhaps a blue whale, the largest animal to have lived on earth.
-Given the prevailing settled weather conditions and what is known about the migrations of these species, August is the best month to venture west and see what can be found.
-If the weather was against us, alternative plans are in place to maximise chances of large whale encounters in more sheltered areas.
+Our ocean-going vessel, Elizabeth G, is well suited to the challenges of a voyage to the Rockall Trough, and encounters with large whales such as fin and humpback whales.
+It is thought that blue whales may also be present in this migratory corridor but Dr Ryan is pessimistic about a sighting which would be extremely rare.
+Given the prevailing settled weather conditions and what is known about the migrations of these species, August is the best month for this one-off annual cruise to venture to the far west and see what can be found.
+If the weather is against us, alternative plans are in place to maximise chances of encounters of whale in more sheltered areas.

 .